 BANG…March of 2003 came and he got injured.

-Since 2003 my Dad poured every piece of mechanical knowledge into me and he continues to teach, guide and steer me in the direction of becoming an educated car owner, prepared to handle DIY car repairs if the situation should arise.
-We have debates about cars, debates about top manufacturers and drive throughout the streets pointing at cars and nitpicking their design.
-But with all the knowledge I’ve gained about cars and the passion we’ve both exchanged, I think ultimately I’ve developed into a young man who really loves cars because of the love for his father.
+Since 2003 my Dad has made every effort to teach me and share his knowledge, so I would be prepared to handle car repairs as an informed consumer.
+We have intense discussions about cars, debates about top manufacturers and drive throughout the streets pointing at cars and nitpicking the design of their body panels.
+But with all the knowledge I’ve gained about cars, I think ultimately I’ve developed into a man who really loves cars because of the love for his father.